-We just ask our customers to keep all pets and kids off the lawn until it is dry to the touch of your hand-that can be as little as 30 minutes to an hour depending on the temperature or wind that day.
+We just ask our customers to keep all pets and children off the lawn until it is dry which can be as little as 30 minutes to an hour depending on the temperature or wind that day.
 Liquid fertilizer is quickly absorbed into the lawn which is one very big advantage of using a liquid over a granular.
 If an animal accidentally goes outside while the lawn is still wet, veterinarians just recommend washing the paws.
-A liquid fertilizer is also better for our feathered friends too as birds often digest pellets of granular for grit.
+Liquid fertilizer is also better for our feathered friends too.
+Birds often mistake granular fertilizer for grit.

-We are also happy to email, text or call the night before each service so you can keep the dog or cat inside if you will not be home.
+We are also happy to email, text or call the night before each service so you can keep your dog or cat inside if you will not be home.

 If someone is home during the day, our technician would ring the doorbell so you can bring them inside at the time of the application.

 What do I do for dog spots or pet damage from urine?

 Water-it sounds easy but it is truly the best thing you can do right now.
 Put lots of water on the dog spots by running your garden hose in those areas to dilute the urine.
 The acid or nitrogen in the urine is burning the grass.
 You can also apply garden lime to the dog spots to neutralize the acidity.
 Garden lime works great but it’s slow to break down and takes a whole season before you will see significant improvement.
 The fertilizer program will also help by encouraging the grass to grow in those spots and if the lawn is at least 3 years old, deep core aeration will also help by getting more water to penetrate those areas.
 We would also suggest over-seeding after aeration.
 There is also a herbal supplement that your vet can recommend which will neutralize the pH of the urine.